Medcom / HRA FAQs (2019)

 If you are a new employee with benefits starting after January 31, this amount will be prorated at a monthly rate.

-What is the difference between an HRA and an FSA?
+What is the difference between an HRA and a FSA?

 HRAs are employer-funded, which means your employer determines the amount that goes into the HRA.
-FSAs are employee-funded which means you elect the amount of funds to be deducted from your salary.
+FSAs are employee-funded which means the funds are deducted from your salary.
 You determine the amount that goes into your FSA.
-The only other difference between HRA and FSA eligible expenses is in regards to dependents.
+The only other difference between FSA and HRA eligible expenses is in regards to dependents.
 An FSA can reimburse expenses for any tax-qualified dependent.
 The HRA can only reimburse expenses for dependents covered under your St. Johns County HDHP.
-Reimbursement Spending Account Comparison Chart
+The Reimbursement Spending Account Comparison Chart compares the similarities and differences between FSA, DCA and HRA.

 How will I access the money provided in my HRA?

-You will receive an AmeriFlex Convenience Card after signing up for the HDHP with HRA.
+You will receive a Medcom Convenience Card after signing up for the HDHP with HRA.
 You can swipe your card at any health care provider’s office that accepts credit or debit cards.
-You can also file a paper claim form with AmeriFlex, to be reimbursed from your account.
+You can also file a claim online with Medcom, to be reimbursed from your account.

 Yes.
 Employees can contribute to an FSA while enrolled in an HRA.
 Funds for the HRA and FSA are loaded onto one card.
 However, you will be required to use your entire FSA balance prior to accessing the HRA funds.